Discussion Guides Make Screening Films Easy

 Does Journeys in Film offer Discussion Guides for Documentaries?

 Yes!
-We offer discussion guides for award-winning documentaries from around the world.
-See the full Journeys in Film Discussion Guide Index below.
+We offer discussion guides for award-winning documentaries from around the world like Chasing Time, He Named Me Malala, and The Story of God.
+See the full Journeys in Film Discussion Guide Index below or look them up using the filter options in our Resource Library.

-Does Journeys in Film offer Discussion Guides for Feature Films?
+Does Journeys in Film offer Discussion Guides for Narrative Films?

 Does Journeys in Film offer Discussion Guides for Docu-series?

 Yes.
-We offer Discussion Guides for Genius, The Invisible Shield, The Story of God, and The Story of Us.
+We offer Discussion Guides for docu-series like Genius, The Invisible Shield, The Story of God, and The Story of Us.

 Does Journeys in Film offer Discussion Guides for films under one hour?